jdrumgoole/quick-start-python-and-mongodb/ep004-PyMongo-Update.md

 ```

 Let's say we want to change the population to reflect the most [current value](https://www.unitedstateszipcodes.org/01001/#stats).
-Today the population of 01001 is approximately 16769. to change the value we
+Today the population of 01001 is approximately 16769.
+To change the value we
 would execute the following update.

 ```python